 Chapter 3.
 Configuring the Time Series Database (Gnocchi) for Telemetry

-Time series database (Gnocchi) is a multi-tenant, metrics and resource database.
+Time series database (Gnocchi) is a multi-project, metrics, and resource database.
 It is designed to store metrics at a very large scale while providing access to metrics and resources information to operators and users.

 3.1.
 Understanding the Time Series Database